vcokltfre/tutorial-v2/docs/tips/storage.md

 !!! warning
     If you have one takeaway from this, let it be that JSON is **not** a database, and does not work as one, nor does CSV, or plain text files.
 JSON works well as a data transfer format, or for config files, but is not made for storing changeable persistent data.

     In addition to this, spreadsheets are not databases either.
 Neither Excel nor Google Sheets are acceptable replacements for actual databases.
-If I hear that you, the reader, is using a spreadhseet as a database I will feel very bad please do not do this!
+If I hear that you, the reader, is using a spreadsheet as a database I will feel very bad please do not do this!

 ## Databases You Can Use